KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 `bantime` sets the default number of seconds for a ban initiated during the daemon's session.
 The default is 86400.

+#### :pushpin: Examples:

-> Using bantime as a runtime parameter:
+Using bantime as a runtime parameter:

 ```
   komodod -bantime=100000
 ```

-> Using bantime as a default value in the coin's .conf file:
+Using bantime as a default value in the coin's .conf file:

 ```
   bantime=100000